moq-wg/moq-transport/draft-ietf-moq-transport.md

 * 0x3 := Indicates end of Group.
-ObjectId is one greater that the largest object produced in the group identified by the GroupID.
-This is sent right after the last object in the group.
+ObjectId is one greater that the largest object produced in the group identified by the GroupID, including any end of Peep objects.
+This is sent right after the last object, of any Status, in the group.
 This SHOULD be cached.

 * 0x4 := Indicates end of Track and Group.
 GroupID is one greater than the largest group produced in this track and the ObjectId is one greater than the largest object produced in that group.
 This is sent right after the last object in the track.
 This SHOULD be cached.

+* 0x5 := Indicates end of Peep.
+ObjectIds increment by one, beginning after the last normal Object in the Group.
+These objects MUST NOT appear if normal Objects in the group are not assigned Peep IDs.

 Any other value SHOULD be treated as a protocol error and terminate the session with a Protocol Violation ({{session-termination}}).